willfindlay/honors-thesis/thesis/thesis.md

 The immediate exclusion of eBPF programs meeting certain criteria is the crux of eBPF's safety guarantees.
 Unfortunately, it also rather intuitively limits what we are actually able to do with eBPF programs.
-In particular, eBPF is not a Turing complete language; it prohibits jump instructions, cycles in execution graphs, and unverified memory access.
+In particular, eBPF is not a Turing complete language; it prohibits arbitrary jump instructions, cycles in execution graphs, and unverified memory access.
 Further, we limit stack allocations to only 512 bytes -- far too small for many practical use cases.
 From a security perspective, these limitations are a *good thing*, because they allow us to immediately exclude eBPF